Rosemary Stovetop Socca / Gluten-Free Flatbread Recipe

 Instructions

-4. Cook for about 4 minutes, until little bubbles form on the top of the socca, and the surface looks dry.
-You can peek under the bread, to monitor the color, by lifting the edge with a flexible spatula.
+3. Pour ½ cup of socca batter into the hot pan so that it fully covers the bottom.
+Cook for about 4 minutes until little bubbles form on the top of the socca and the surface begins to look dry.
+To monitor the color, lift the edge with a flexible spatula.
+(Keep oven mitts handy, the handle will be hot!)

 Notes